NEW BEGINNING FOR EASTER

 Different ideas about how the company should develop led to increasing internal tensions.

-At the same time, structures arose that were not sustainable in this form in the long term.
+At the same time, structures emerged that were not sustainable in this form in the long term.

 In this situation, I made the decision to stop sales.